 MCOM 311 Television and Culture (3 sem. hrs.)
 This course provides an in-depth look at television as a mass medium with particular financial and cultural constraints.
 Students examine the decision-making process behind television programming, learn criteria for viewing television critically, and ask how Christians may respond to television responsibly.
 NB: Course fee.
 Not offered every year.
 Prerequisite(s): At least third year standing.
 (3-0; 0-0) MCOM 312 Video Games and Culture (3 sem. hrs.)
 This course considers the social and cultural impact of video games in contemporary culture from a Christian perspective.
 Students play, read about, write about, and critically engage a wide variety of computer and video games.
 NB: Lab fee; not offered every year.
 Prerequisite(s): At least third year standing.
 (0-0; 3-0) MCOM 313 Social Media: Theory and Practice (3 sem. hrs.)
 Prepares students to use social media professionally and to culturally engage these same tools of communication with a critical perspective.
 The course invites students to discover and analyze best practices in social media marketing and community building, as well as to apply theory to critical investigations of the cultural roles and impacts of current digital media, both in North America and around the world, with the goal of helping students become both effective communicators and highly-ethical and faithful global citizens who can positively impact their profession and their society.
 NB: Fulfils University core requirement for social and global inquiry.
+Fulfills corporate communication media studies requirement.
 Not offered every year.
 Prerequisite(s): At least third year standing.
 (0-0; 3-0) MCOM 314 Hollywood and the Superhero (3 sem. hrs.)
 This course explores the nature and development of the Superhero figure and myth from its ancient origins to the contemporary Hollywood blockbuster craze.
 Emphasis will be placed upon exploring the Superhero as myth, archetype, icon, moral hero, and anti-hero, and investigates why the Superhero type figure has been a perennial character ndn what the current emphasis on superheroes might tell us about contemporary social, moral, political, gender, and cultural concerns.
+NB: Viewing fee.

 Prerequisite(s): At least third year standing.
 (3-0 or 3-0) MCOM 315 Film History II (3 sem. hrs.)
 Emphasizes the role films and filmmakers have played in impacting culture and reflecting their historical milieu, especially as they relate to the events and traumas of World War II and the Cold War.
 Students explore key post-World War II film movements including Neo-Realism, the French New Wave, the rise of art house and nationalist cinemas, and the moral and social rebellions of the 1960s and 70s.
-NB: Fulfils University core requirement for social and global inquiry.
+NB: Viewing fee.
+Fulfils University core requirement for social and global inquiry.
 Not offered every year.
 Required of film concentrations and minors.
 Prerequisite(s): None.
-(3-0 or 3-0) MCOM 316 Film Genre and Criticism (3 sem. hrs.)
-The history and art of film criticism.
-Theoretical, historical, and applied or practical critical components.
-The special language of film, the history of key cinematic techniques and story types, film genre analysis, and types of film criticism.
-Emphasis is placed upon the role of the film critic as social historian.
-Addresses the ethical and spiritual challenges related to contemporary films, from a Christian perspective.
-NB: Viewing fee; fulfils theory and criticism requirement for media and communication majors.
-Prerequisite(s): None.

-MCOM 317 Ethics, Morals, and Media (3 sem. hrs.)
-This course focuses on understanding the nature of ethics and morals in the media.
-Through reading, on-going discussion, case studies, guest lecturers, on-site observation and media analysis, students develop their own framework for moral and ethical decision-making.
-NB: Fulfils University core requirement for social and global inquiry.
-Not offered every year.
-Fulfils corporate communication media studies requirement.
-Prerequisite(s): At least third year standing or instructor's consent.
 (3-0 or 3-0) MCOM 321 Digital Filmmaking II (3 sem. hrs.)
 This advanced production course focuses on the key components necessary for making creative and compelling narrative and non-narrative short films.
 Topics include concept and script development, cinematography techniques, effective mise-en-scene integration, and production workflow.
 A key component also includes writing, producing, shooting, and editing short films.
 NB: Lab fee.